dvreeze/ocp-java-17-learning/doc/chapter04-core-apis.md

 Types `LocalDate`, `LocalTime`, `LocalDateTime` and `ZonedDateTime` all have static method `now`.

-They also have methods called `of`.
+They also have static methods called `of`.
 For example:

 ```java
 LocalDate.of(2024, Month.MAY, 9)